 Since she joined the Department of World Languages & Literatures in fall 2016, Dr. Rabasa has published a manuscript, The Book in Movement: Autonomous Politics and the Lettered City Underground (2019), and more than six articles (three of which are forthcoming).
 More about Dr. Rabasa’s teaching and scholarship is available here.

 Administered by Pomona College and under the auspices of the American Council of Learned Societies, the Arnold L. and Lois S. Graves Awards “encourage and reward outstanding accomplishment in actual teaching in the humanities by younger faculty members.”
-Dr. Rabasa joins a distinguished group of other Lewis & Clark Graves’ awardees, including Bryan Sebok (2018), Kristin Fujie (2014), Rachel Cole (2012), Joel Martinez (2010), Karen Gross (2008), David Campion (2006), Rebecca Copenhaver (2004), and Nora Beck (2000).
+Dr. Rabasa joins a distinguished group of other Lewis & Clark Graves’ awardees, including Bryan Sebok (2018), Kristin Fujie (2014), Rachel Cole (2012), Joel Martinez (2010), Karen Gross (2008), David Campion (2006), Rebecca Copenhaver (2004), and Aaron Beck (2000).